OSAKA

 You'll pop into an izakaya for a special seasonal lunch set, and end off the tour on a sweet note, with a local street food dessert!
 This three-hour tour is perfect for families and those who only have a limited time to unlock the secrets of Osaka’s food culture.

-6. Immersive Osaka "Foodhood" Tour (Extremely Popular)
+7. Engaging, Immersive Osaka Foodhood Tour (Extremely Popular)

 Although the popular downtown areas are great for soaking in the chaotic atmosphere, some locals tend to avoid them for that very same reason.
 On the three-hour Osaka Foodhood Tour, you’ll get a chance to discover some of the lesser-known local spots where Osakans hide out instead.
 The first is Tenma: home to great shopping and the famous Tenmangu Shrine.
 Here you can enjoy street food stalls and drinking alleys where couples and youngsters spend their evenings.
 The second stop is Kyobashi—a nostalgic area near Osaka Castle, filled with rosy-cheeked salarymen belting out karaoke tunes.

 This tour reveals the other (more authentic) side of local life.
 You’ll dine like an Osakan at standing bars and restaurants, trying dishes like local-style sashimi and kushikatsu fried skewers.
-With three drinks included, and 15 delicious foods to try, this is one of the best access points to the true Osaka experience.
+With three drinks included and 15 delicious foods to try, this is one of the best access points to the true Osaka experience.

-7. Backstreets of Osaka Food Tour at Night (Duck and Dive Through Drinking Alleys)
+8. Backstreets of Osaka Food Tour at Night (Duck and Dive Through Drinking Alleys)

 An izakaya in Osaka, with the proprietor standing outstide, at night